-Sustainability or ESG factors ("ESG Factors") as defined in the Disclosure Regulation mean environmental, social and employee matters, respect for human rights, anti-corruption, and antibribery matters.
+Sustainability or ESG factors ("ESG Factors") as defined in the Disclosure Regulation mean environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 Principal adverse sustainability impacts mean significant negative effects of investments on ESG Factors.
 The implementing legislative acts of the Disclosure Regulation establishing detailed reporting standards for the principal adverse impacts have at the time of publication of this statement not yet entered into force and are not fully implemented in this statement.

-With this statement, DWS International GmbH (LEI code 549300TPJCLC0OHGM008) - DWS - a member of DWS Group1, wishes to disclose its approach on the consideration of principal adverse impacts of its investment decisions on ESG Factors in its capacity as FMP of financial products in scope of the Disclosure Regulation, namely portfolio management mandates2.
+With this statement, DWS Investment GmbH (LEI code 549300K0BHJ9BX9J8J87) - DWS - a member of DWS Group1, wishes to disclose its approach on the consideration of principal adverse impacts of its investment decisions on ESG Factors in its capacity as FMP of financial products in scope of the Disclosure Regulation, namely undertaking for collective investments in transferable securities (UCITS2), alternative investment funds (AIFs3), portfolio management mandates4 and pension products.